Yovanna Ventura Shows Off Full Frontal In Close-Up Bikini Snap

 This isn’t the only post on the starlet’s Instagram that has been getting some major attention lately.
 Just two days ago, Yovanna posted a snap of herself and two friends posing nearly nude in the surf of beachfront destination.

 The scantily clad damsels posed suggestively as a group for the camera.
 One girl covered her nude chest with her hands, another stood splay legged in an undersized micro suit.
-Yovanna posed kneeling in the sand, barely covered rear facing the camera while looking over her shoulder to make sure her face was also in the shot.
+Yovanna posed kneeling in the sand, her barely covered rear facing the camera while she looked over her shoulder to make sure her face was also in the shot.

 The photo has been liked more than 146,000 times and gathered more than 650 comments.